 The final part of this marathon was from Nice, on the hundred-year-old narrow-gauge local train known as Le Train des Pignes, named after the pine-cones that fuelled the first steam engines on the track.

 This little train toils up the valley of the Var, with its rushing chalky river, then crosses into the Verdon valley through a tunnel.

 We got out at Saint-André-les-Alpes, but the train continues to Barrême and around to Digne-les-Bains.

 This train is not part of the normal French railway system, the SNCF, and goes from a different station, a few blocks away from the main one.
-The timetable for la Pigne is here.
+This is a link to more information about la Pigne.

 Darkness was falling in the Alpes of Provence when we arrived in Saint-André-les-Alpes.
 We hurried down from the station, under the railway line and past the village to the camping ground, whose whereabouts we knew from our previous visit in 2002.

 The office was closed and the camping sites all flooded.
 We found out from a man in a nearby caravan that it had rained every day for the preceding six weeks.
 We pitched the tent on a slight rise, out of the shallow sea, and returned to the village for dinner.

 The dry, brightly lit interior of the restaurant was very comforting and we had a fine meal of gnocchi with cream and tagliatelle with pistou, the Provençale equivalent of pesto.
 With plentiful wine and bread the bill was €30.

 Day 3: Digne-les-Bains to Volonne